paruchurit/tomcat/index.md

 The Tomcat runtime on {{site.data.keyword.Bluemix}} is powered by the java_buildpack.
 {: shortdesc}

-To use the Tomcat runtime on {{site.data.keyword.Bluemix}}, you must specify the java_buildpack with the -b option.
+To use the Tomcat runtime on {{site.data.keyword.Bluemix_notm}}, you must specify the java_buildpack with the -b option.
 For example:
 <pre>
     cf push &lt;myApp&gt; -p &lt;pathToMyApp&gt; -b java_buildpack
 </pre>